ARMmbed/uvisor/docs/api/manual/UseCases.md

 #### Ability for a box to specify a main thread

 A box's main thread is where code execution begins in that box.
-Each box has one main thread, with the exception of the main box (box 0).
+Each box has one main thread, with the exception of the public box (box 0).
 The box's "Box Config" specifies the function to use for that box's main thread.

 The following is an example of box configuration.
 Note the use of the `UVISOR_BOX_MAIN` macro to specify the function to use as the body of the box's main thread.
 ```C